tarunvelli/rails-tabler-starter/README.md

 ## Setup

-To set up the project, ensure you have PostgreSQL and Redis installed locally.
+To set up the project, ensure you have SQLite installed locally.
 Use the following commands to install them:

 ```
-brew install postgresql@12 redis
+brew install sqlite3
 ```

 Clone the repo